 STEP 3: After installation is complete, launch it from the Applications search.
 Search for ‘gufw’ or ‘firewall configuration’.
 Both the searches should show ‘Firewall Configuration’.

 STEP 4: Toggle the Firewall status to ‘ON’.
 You have enabled the Firewall now.

 STEP 5: The firewall configuration resembles features seen in firewall software for Windows.
 You can set the profile ‘Home’, ‘Public’, and ‘Office’.

 STEP 6: Click on a little + icon in the ‘Rules’ section to add ‘Allow’ and ‘Block’ rules to applications.

-STEP 7: Other features include live network listening report and log.
+STEP 7: Other features include live network listening reports and logs.

 Did you like the default built-in Firewall?
-Let us know in comments below.
+Let us know in the comments below.

 I like the built in firewall.
 It is also included in Peppermint OS.